AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Filter Search**

 The Web Editor provides enhanced filters for searching text.
-You can search for a text in the files present on the selected path of the Adobe Experience Manager repository.
+You can search and filter for a text in the files present on the selected path of the Adobe Experience Manager repository.
+It searches in the title, filename, and thecontent in the files.

 ![search files in repository view](images/repository-filter-search.png){width="300" align="left"}